Medical Imaging, Invasive Cardiovascular Technology, Advanced Technical Certificate

 A limited number of students are admitted into the program annually.
 Class size is determined by the availability of clinical space.
 All applicants must have completed the prerequisite courses prior to admission to the program.
-The applicant must submit official transcripts, and two letters of recommendation (one from an instructor or clinical personnel).
-The applicant must complete and submit an application to the Medical Imaging department for the Invasive Cardiovascular Technology Program.
+The applicant must submit official transcripts and two letters of recommendation (one from an instructor or clinical personnel).
+The applicant must complete and submit an application to the Medical Imaging department for the Invasive Cardiovascular Technology program.
 Applicants must attend a mandatory information meeting (dates available on website).
-The applicant must also submit required health records, CPR (American Heart Associate- Health Care Provider), criminal background check, and drug screen as stated for all Medical Imaging students.
+The applicant must also submit required health records, CPR verification (American Heart Associate-Health Care Provider), criminal background check, and drug screen as stated for all Medical Imaging students.

 Prospective applicants should call the Medical Imaging department at 281-476-1871 for additional information.